filipermit/piiano-x-permit/pvault-sdk/README.md

 var bearerAuth = defaultClient.authentications['bearerAuth'];
 bearerAuth.accessToken = "YOUR ACCESS TOKEN"

-var api = new PiianoVaultRestApi.CollectionsApi()
+var api = new PiianoVaultRestApi.CollectionPropertiesApi()
-var modelsCollection = new PiianoVaultRestApi.ModelsCollection(); // {ModelsCollection} Details of the collection including its properties. var opts = {
-  'format': "'json'", // {String} The format of the response.
-Overrides any `Accept` header value provided.
-  'options': ["null"] // {[String]} Options for the operation.
-Options include: - `show_builtins` – show built-in properties in the response.
-};
-var callback = function(error, data, response) {
+var collection = buyers; // {String} The name of the collection to add the property to. var property = buyer_phone; // {String} The name of the property to add. var modelsProperty = {"description":"The phone number of the buyer.","is_encrypted":true,"is_index":false,"is_nullable":true,"is_unique":false,"name":"buyer_phone","pii_type_name":"PHONE_NUMBER"}; // {ModelsProperty} Details of the property. var callback = function(error, data, response) {
   if (error) {
     console.error(error);